19hours/sg-statutes/Acts/Energy Conservation Act.md

 (b) makes any entry or omission in any record required to be kept under this Act, which he knows to be false or misleading, or makes any record containing a statement which he knows to be false or misleading; or

-(c) falsifies any data required to be submitted to the Director-General under this Act,
+(c) falsifies any data required to be submitted to the Director‑General under this Act,

 shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000.